benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 insult, as is the way of those who, being most eager to offer an affront, are least able to endure one.
-He became angry at Herennius Macer because he addressed him as Gaius, while a centurion of the first maniple\b got into trouble because he said "Caligula."
+He became angry at Herennius Macer because he addressed him as Gaius, while a centurion of the first maniple got into trouble because he said "Caligula."
 For in the camp, where he was born and had been the pet of the troops, this was the name by which he was commonly called, nor was there ever any other by which he was so well known to the soldiers.
-But now, having attained to boots, he considered "Little Boots"\c a reproach and disgrace.
+But now, having attained to boots, he considered "Little Boots" a reproach and disgrace.
 This, then, will be our comfort: even if by reason of tolerance we omit revenge, some one will arise to bring the impertinent, arrogant, and injurious man to punish ment; for his offences are never exhausted upon one individual or in one insult.
-Let us turn now to the examples of those whose endurance we commend -for instance to that of Socrates, who took in good part the published and acted gibes directed against him in comedies,\a and laughed as heartily as when his wife Xanthippe drenched him with foul water.
-Antisthenes was taunted with having a barbarian, a Thracian woman, for his mother; his retort was that even the mother of the gods was from Mount Ida.\b
+Let us turn now to the examples of those whose endurance we commend -for instance to that of Socrates, who took in good part the published and acted gibes directed against him in comedies, and laughed as heartily as when his wife Xanthippe drenched him with foul water.
+Antisthenes was taunted with having a barbarian, a Thracian woman, for his mother; his retort was that even the mother of the gods was from Mount Ida.

 Strife and wrangling we must not come near.
 We should flee far from these things, and all the provocations thereto of unthinking people -